 3. Now it’s time to start following people and posting!
 There is no rush to build a huge list of followers, take your time – there are educators from all over the world on Twitter.
 You can tap into ideas and conversations from all sectors not just VET/Adult Ed.

-Once you have got started – especially if you want to join in or follow Twitter chats – it is a good idea to use a “Twitter Client” to help you organise and manage the flow of Tweets.
+Once you have got started – especially if you want to follow #tags or join in with/follow Twitter chats – it is a good idea to use a “Twitter Client” to help you organise and manage the flow of Tweets.
 A TwitterChat is a conversation carried out between any number of people using a #tag so that they can all follow and participate in the conversation.
 There are some excellent structured TwitterChats that select a topic each week (often using a poll) and then have a designated time for discussion the topic for one hour using Twitter.
 The discussion is then often summarised and made available online.
 One of the TwitterChats that I have joined in the past is #ELTchat, this has a focus on English Language Teaching and posts regular summaries of the chats.